oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 export OKTA_OAUTH2_CLIENT_SECRET=<your-client-secret>
 ```

-If you're on Windows, use `set` instead of `export` to set these environment variables and name the file `.okta.env.bat`:
+If you're on Windows, use `set` instead of `export` to set these environment variables, and name the file `.okta.env.bat`:

 ```shell
 set OKTA_OAUTH2_ISSUER=https://<your-auth0-domain>/